 Weck 742 Mold Jar – .5 Liter– a great size to 2 cups of liquid.
 We routinely use these jars to freeze portions of beans or chickpeas.

-Those my favorite meal prep containers and jars.
+Those my favorite containers and jars for meal prep.
 Do you have one that I missed?
 Let me know in the comments.